axanthos/orange3-textable-prototypes/doc/widgets/redditor.rst

     :scale: 50 %

-The **URL** mode allows the user to search data by directly using the URL of a post or subreddit.
+The **URL** mode allows the user to search data by directly using the URL of a post.

 .. _url_fig4: